Configuration Profiles Homepage on the ZeroLock® Management Console

 1. If you wish to see only select files, hover the cursor to the left of the file number and select the box that appears.

-2. Repeat this process until you have selected the files you want then use either download option.
+2. Once you have selected the files you want then use either download option.

-2. Add New Profile - Select this button when you want to create a new configuration profile.
+2. Add New Profile - Select this when to create a new configuration profile.

 3. Column Headings - The column headings are mostly self-explanatory.
-IDs are system generated. “# of Endpoints” refers to the number of Endpoints that profile is being used by.
+IDs are system-generated. “# of Endpoints” refers to the number of Endpoints that the profile is being used by.

-4. Configuration Profiles - The names and descriptions of the configuration profiles that currently exist in the environment.
+4. Configuration Profiles - The names and descriptions of the configuration profiles existing in the environment.

-5. View - Provides a drop down listing of the screen configurations, i.e., layouts or views, that are available.
-Initially, the only option in the VIEW drop-down list is All, which represents the default and, initially, the only one available layout or view.
-Once other layouts are created, they will appear on the list as well.
+5. View - Provides a drop-down listing of the screen configurations, i.e., layouts or views, that are available.
+Initially, the only option in the VIEW drop-down list is All, representing the default and, the only one available layout or view.
+Once other layouts are created, they will appear on the list.

 6. Edit - Selecting the cog or gear symbolbrings up the Edit View pop-up screen.
-This screen enables changing of the layout (view) of the columns such as moving columns or even hiding columns altogether.
-The different views you create may be saved under their own name for easy access from the VIEW tab.
+This screen enables changing the layout (view) of the columns such as moving columns or hiding columns altogether.
+The views you create may be saved under their name for easy access from the VIEW tab.

 1. Modified – is static and only shows that the ‘original’ layout (view) has been changed.
 The label goes away when it’s saved.

-2. Reset – erases your changes, returning the profile back to its original configuration.
+2. Reset – erases your changes, returning the profile to its original configuration.

 3. Save As – allows you to name and save the view you created.

-For the new view, the ID column was moved after the Description column.
-To save this new Configuration Profile layout or view, click Save As, which brings up the Save View As screen.
+For Demo View #1 the ID column was moved below the Description column.
+To save this new Configuration Profile as a different profile view, click SAVE AS, followed by the Save View As screen where a new name is entered.
 Enter a name for the new view then select Save As which will return you to the previous screen.

-Clicking the Done button completes the process and opens to the new Configuration Profile View or layout.
-New CP Layout with Magnified View 2.0.1
+Clicking the Done button completes the process and opens the new Configuration Profile View or layout.
+Step_6_D_View Section

 Creating a New Configuration Profile